NRCDV Logo

 Monday, November 02, 2015

-by Casey Keene, Director of Capacity Building and Education for the National Resource Center on Domestic Violence, a product of the ACE-DV Leadership Forum
+by Casey Keene, Director of Prevention for the National Resource Center on Domestic Violence, a product of the ACE-DV Leadership Forum

 Many of us understand psychological resilience as the human ability to “bounce back” after facing adversity, and we are surprised – astonished, even – at the ways in which people can survive, and often thrive, despite their experiences of trauma.